-22. How will this period of learning at home impact college admission for students?
+24. How will this distance learning period impact college admission for students?

 Generally speaking, colleges and universities evaluate students within the context of their high school (and school district).
 As districts like DCPS make the decision on how they will grade students during COVID-19 closures, colleges are looking to be flexible but will need consistency in grading (i.e. pass/fail, letter grades) and would need to know what learning options were presented to students.
 Additionally, many colleges and universities have already extended their acceptance deadline.
 A list of schools can be found here.